Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/metadata-advanced-editing.md

 | **Contributor** | :x:                                                                                                                    | :white_check_mark:                                                                                                           |
 | **VIEWER** | :x:                                                                                                                    | :x:                                                                                                                          |

 The table shows that the owners can use the Advanced Editor to modify data sources both in the Organization and in a workspace.
-The viewers have no permissions to modify data sources so they can't access the Advanced Editor.
+The viewers have no permissions to modify data sources, so they can't access the Advanced Editor.

 Need more information about user roles in Slingshot?
 Check [Roles & Permissions](~/docs/security#roles-and-permissions).